 - If you test in South Dakota, your score report will be sent automatically to the South Dakota Department of Education.
 If you test outside of South Dakota, select the South Dakota Department of Education (state code 8112) as a score recipient when you register or on an additional score report request.

-- ETS is offering several additional tests in a computer-delivered format that will be introduced throughout the testing year.
+- ETS is offering several additional tests in a computer-delivered format that will be introduced in October.
 Visit Test Centers and Dates to find testing centers near you.
-The computer-delivered versions cover the same content as the paper-delivered versions and are scored on the same scale; however, the computer-delivered tests have different test codes.

 Who Must Take the Tests?

 - Each individual who applies for an initial certificate after July 1, 2005, must take and meet or exceed the qualifying scores of both the appropriate content-specific Praxis II® test(s) and the Praxis Principles of Learning and Teaching (PLT) test that most accurately matches their level of preparation.

 - Applicants prepared by South Dakota institutions must pay careful attention to identifying and recording the correct code number of the preparing institution (the college or university that will recommend them for certification) on their registration form.
 The information must be written in the "Attending Institution section."
 (See the Attending Institution/Recipient Codes List).

 - After July 1, 2005, each individual who holds a valid South Dakota certificate and wishes to add another area to that certificate must take and pass the appropriate subject assessment test(s).

 - Each individual who holds a valid teaching certificate from out of state must submit proof of having met or exceeded the qualifying score for the appropriate Praxis II content area test(s).
 If the appropriate score(s) are not met, the individual will have to take and pass the appropriate Praxis II content test(s) to attain five-year certification.
 The department may issue a one-year certificate allowing an applicant to complete the required Praxis test.